 Building trust is a by-product of being secretive.
 First, INTJs are self-protective in ensuring that they don’t give other people tools that can be used against them.
 They would never disclose the code to their internal “black box.”
 Although we all act towards self-preservation, INTJs do so on a higher level.
 Years of research, data, and anecdotal evidence socialized INTJs to be incredibly savvy about the ways of the world.

 Some people are just built to reveal their innermost thoughts and experiences.
 The only time INTJs would expose their secrets is when it would be self-betrayal not to do so.

 Secondly, INTJs have a highly evolved moral compass.
 Enlightened INTJs live by stringent personal constitutions and philosophies that happen to benefit the secrets of others.
 Revealing others’ secrets is a cathartic exercise for many.
 Consequently, INTJs serve as the ideal recipient of confessions.

 Protecting Trade Secrets

 According to the United States Patent and Trademark Office (USPTO), a trade secret:

-- is information that has either actual or potential independent economic value by virtue of not being generally known,
+- is information that has either actual or potential independent economic value by not being generally known,

 - has value to others who cannot legitimately obtain the information, and